 Duke to Construct New Building to Advance Engineering Education and Research

-New 150,000-square-foot facility will house education, research and entrepreneurship initiatives at the Pratt School of Engineering
+150,000-square-foot building will house new education, research and entrepreneurship initiatives at the Pratt School of Engineering

 Duke University will soon begin constructing a 150,000-square-foot building to house new education, research and entrepreneurship initiatives at the Pratt School of Engineering.
 Site preparation is already under way for construction to begin in March, with the building scheduled to open in late 2020.